-Prof. S. B. Dalziel and Dr R. K. Bhagat
+Dr R. K. Bhagat and Dr Daria Frank

 Understanding the environment is a critical challenge.
 Whether we are concerned about climate change, pollution or sediment transport, the high-Reynolds-number fluid dynamics of buoyant flows plays a vital role.
-Here we focus on flows that occur over sufficiently small time and length scales to be largely unaffected by the earth's rotation.
-These are the scales in which we live, and hence we experience - and sometimes effect - these flows directly.
+In this course, we will focus on flows that occur over sufficiently small time and length scales to be largely unaffected by the Earth's rotation.

-The course will begin by considering shallow water flows, a class of 'thin' flows where near-horizontal motion is driven by density differences.
+The course will begin by considering internal structure of stratified flows.
+In particular, we will discuss internal gravity waves, their reflections, energy propagation, as well applications to a stratified atmosphere.
+We will then proceed by studying shallow water flows, a class of 'thin' flows where near-horizontal motion is driven by density differences.
 These shallow flows can be steady or time dependent, with the density differences arising from temperature, composition, suspended particles, or combinations of these.
 The cold air entering a room when you open the door on a cold day and the dust cloud from demolishing a building are just two examples.
-The flows can propagate along interfaces within the fluid, horizontal boundaries or sloping boundaries.
+The flows can propagate along interfaces within the fluid, horizontal or sloping boundaries.
 In many cases, especially as the slope of the boundary increases, turbulence plays an important role, reducing the density differences driving the flow.